unimarkup/specification/markup/inlines/boxes/inserts/README.md

       This inline element tries to interpret the given content and convert it to fitting Unimarkup inline elements.

       **Note:** If conversion to inline elements is not possible, the alternative text must be used instead.
-In this case, the implementation should set a warning if the link was not empty.
+In this case, the implementation should set a warning.

       **Note:** Using an empty link is a short way to get rendered inline content, since there is no render formatting.